Shadowdrums/Shadow-Messenger-Master/README.md

 - Added docs to most functions
 - Added username field to protocol
 - Refactored encryption as it's own class for modularity
-- Other stuff but I'm hungry
+- "DJ Stomp" Other stuff but I'm hungry
+- "Shadowdrums" I need coffee

 Thank you for using Shadow Messenger!
 We hope it serves your needs well.